 If you receive a medical bill you weren't expecting or can't understand, the first step should always be to gather more information by reviewing the line items, then calling your doctor's office or hospital if you need more information.

 Ask the hospital to match the line items on the bill to the services or medications you actually received.
 For instance, you have been charged a full night's hospital stay even though you checked out in the evening.
-And line items for a treatment might be duplicated or mixed up with more expensive versions of the treatment.
+Line items for treatment might be duplicated or mixed up with more expensive versions of the treatment.

 What to do when you have surprise medical bills

-- Make sure you understand every item — and that you actually received every one.
+- Make sure you understand and have received every item.